Extraltodeus/ComfyUI-AutomaticCFG/README.md

    - They are standalone and compatible with my other nodes.
 It is better to connect them before any other auto-cfg node.
    - Here is how you can plug them: ![image](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/0d01d55f-a2ff-4926-bed8-1f790463b4cf)
    - If you want to set different values for different layers and different attentions you can simply chain them.
+   - Added also a CLIP temperature patch.
+It patches the CLIP model within the memory object and therefore stays until reload of the CLIP model.
+Unplugging doesn't work.

 https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/4cbdc670-5e6c-435c-9f39-66f910dfed13